rthirumurugan2000/ML_Notebooks/README.md

 # Mini-Machine-learning-Projects

-This repository contains simple ml projects, mostlly following youtube tutorials and stuff:)
+This repository contains simple ml projects, made with the help of youtube tutorials and stuff:)